NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Appointment/participant.page.md

 Optional Person, Location/HealthcareService or Device that is participating in the appointment.

-The resource being referenced SHALL conform to one of the following:
+Where possible, it is expected that the resource being referenced SHOULD conform to one of the following UK Core profiles:

 - {{pagelink:Profile-Device}}
 - {{pagelink:Profile-HealthcareService}}